Fungizone Side Effects

 Applies to amphotericin b: injectable, powder for solution

-Along with its needed effects, amphotericin b (the active ingredient contained in Fungizone) may cause some unwanted effects.
-Although not all of these side effects may occur, if they do occur they may need medical attention.
+In addition to its needed effects, some unwanted effects may be caused by amphotericin b (the active ingredient contained in Fungizone).
+In the event that any of these side effects do occur, they may require medical attention.

-Check with your doctor immediately if any of the following side effects occur while taking amphotericin b:More commonWith intravenous injection
+You should check with your doctor immediately if any of these side effects occur when taking amphotericin b:More commonWith intravenous injection

 - Fever and chills